Lesson 1 of 8 - free your true Self and reduce false-self wounds

 • excessive reality distortions

-• difficulty feeling and bonding
+• difficulty feeling. bonding, empathizing, and loving.

 Personal wound-assessment and patient, self-motivated recovery and commitment to family-adult education can significantly lower this risk over time, and protect descendents from developing their own psychological wounds.
 For perspective on preventing wounds and their toxic effects, see this.